Traces On A Computer Motherboard Carry

 Power Efficiency

 Efficient traces reduce wasted energy as heat.
-This improves system efficiency and extends component lifespan.
+That said, this improves system efficiency and extends component lifespan.
 In compact builds, lower heat output also simplifies cooling.

 Common Myths About Motherboard Traces